-Weak Glutes: Other muscles are forced to compensate when the butt muscles are weak, including the hip flexor muscles.
-If you are not sure whether you have weak glutes or not, try this simple hip extension test.
+Weak Glutes: Other muscles are forced to compensate when the glutes are weak, including the hip flexor muscles.
+If you're not sure whether you have weak glutes or not, try this simple hip extension test.
 Lie on your stomach and lift one leg while your knee is straight, if you need to bend your other knee, then you have weak glutes.

 Tight Hamstrings: Most people have tight hamstrings.
 Athletes such as weightlifters and runners have them because of the type of activities they do.
-You do not need to be an athlete to have tight hamstrings as you can inherit these from your family.
+You don't even need to be an athlete to have tight hamstrings: they can also be genetic.

 Mobility exercises to prevent tight hips

-Doing the above simple exercises will help prevent tight hips but if you have persistent pain in any part of your body, see your doctor as it could be an underlying problem.
+Doing the above simple exercises will help prevent tight hips and improve your mobility in this area, but if you have persistent pain in any part of your body, it's important to consult your doctor as it could be a sign of an underlying problem.